SodaWithoutSparkles/revanced-troubleshooting-guide/00-first-start.md

 ==- Image for reference
 ![select YT](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/070-select_YT.jpg?raw=true)
 ===
 3. A window should pop up asking you to select from storage.
-If not, you are using an older manager version.
-Use at least 0.1.0
 !!!danger If the window did not pop up...
-You have a older manager version. **Click the storage button in bottom-right corner instead** !!!
+You have a older manager version.
+Update your manager to at least version v1.0.0.
+!!!
 ==- Image for reference
 ![feat not imp](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/080-select_from_storage.jpg?raw=true)